 Wouldn’t this be dreamy?!
 Sometimes health insurance companies will cover partial or full fertility treatment.
-Some include a stipend for medication, some give you a lifetime monetary allotment… the coverages vary.
+Some include a stipend for medication, some give you a lifetime monetary allotment - the coverage can vary.
 So that begs the question…

 Will Insurance Cover My Fertility Treatment?

 ● Is there another plan I can switch to that does include infertility?
-Make sure to understand the grace period before using the fertility benefits… some insurance companies require a certain amount of time to pass before dipping into some benefits, like infertility.
+Make sure to understand the grace period before using the fertility benefits!
+Some insurance companies require a certain amount of time to pass before dipping into benefits like infertility.

 ● Are there any company-based policies that would supplement my fertility journey?
-Some employers offer fertility supplementation separate from their health insurance.
-You may need to purchase a rider to your current plan or a separate package through another provider.
+Some employers offer fertility supplementation or reimbursement separate from their health insurance.
+You may need to purchase a rider to your current plan, or a separate package through another provider.

 ● Are there any other company policies I could take advantage of to assist my lifestyle as I seek fertility treatment?
 Maybe you have no opportunity for fertility treatment supplementation, but there’s a possibility they could help you in other ways!
 Think: a more flexible work schedule, more paid time off, etc.

 ● Do I need to use a particular clinic?
 Some insurance companies will only cover your treatment if it's administered by certain clinics.
 Typically, the preferred clinics are ones that report to SART (Society for Reproductive Technologies), a third party information source with clinic statistics, and/or are Centers of Excellence.

 ● How do you define infertility in order to grant coverage?
 Some plans require a particular amount of time of trying-to-conceive or other health issues before allowing access to the extended coverage.